2507612boss-byte/eduard-pil-biography-/README.en.md

 <h4>The book contents are presented in PDF files.
 To download, select and click on the small icon of the desired volume below, then scroll to the end for reading.</h4>

 <div style="display: flex; flex-direction: column; gap: 20px; align-items: center;">
-Contents and References of the book "Theoretical and Statistical Scenarios for the Development of Economics and Population in Various Countries of the World and Their Prediction":
+Contents and References of the book "Theoretical and Statistical Trajectories of Economic and Population Development Across Countries and Their Projection":
 <div style="display: flex; flex-direction: column; gap: 20px; align-items: center;">
 <a href="BookEcon/P4_26_book_theory_predict.pdf" data-lightbox="economy" data-title="Contents.
 Vol. I">
 <img src="BookEcon/P4_26_book_theory_predict.pdf" alt="Contents.
 Vol. I" width="100">